 What should you talk about?

-Whatever your research – whether you are in a lab, in a library, or swimming with dolphins, in Luxembourg or abroad, we would love to hear about your experiences during your research – why did you become a researcher?
-What does your daily life as a researcher look like?
+Whatever your research – whether you are in a classic lab, in a library, work in an unusual field or setting, in Luxembourg or abroad, we would love to hear about your experiences during your research – why did you become a researcher?
+What is the biggest question in your field and how do you hope to answer it?
+Who inspires you?
 Did something unusual happen during your project, do you have interesting photos or stories to share, do you have unexpected or promising results, does your research point to potential innovations in health care, economics or society at large, or can you tell us about interesting collaborations with partners outside academia?

 What are the conditions?